neilpaulmartin/neilpaulmartin.github.io/_posts/2025-08-21-saving-a-few-quid.md

 #### Clothing

 I like to do a lot of walking and hiking so I need clothing that is durable and comfortable.
-I have recently been using EBay an awful lot to repurpose clothing too and I have been pleasantly suprised by what is available.
+I have recently been using EBay an awful lot to repurpose clothing too and I have been pleasantly surprised by what is available.
 Other than the big brands like Patagonia, most other hiking brands such as LL Bean and Eddie Bauer have a lot of items on there that are reasonably priced and in good condition.
 I have had a quick glimpse at Vinted too and managed to get a few decent bits off there as well!

 #### Books